-Embedded Housing Resource Navigator: Providence CHI provides annual funding to support this position through Catholic Charities.
-The position is embedded in SRMH and is available to CARE Network and care management staff to assist with immediate shelter placement and connects patients to the County's Coordinated Entry system for emergency and ongoing housing placement based on vulnerability.
-Additionally, the Housing Navigator assists with benefit enrollment in Medi-Cal eligible programs.
+Embedded Housing Resource Navigator: Providence Community Health Investment (CHI) provides annual funding to support this position through Catholic Charities.
+This position is embedded in SRMH and is available to CARE Network and care management staff to assist with immediate shelter placement and connects patients to the County's Coordinated Entry system for emergency and ongoing housing placement based on vulnerability.
+Additionally, the Housing Navigator assists with benefits enrollment in Medi-Cal eligible programs.

-Project Nightingale: Recuperative beds for unhoused and medically vulnerable discharged patients as an alternative to lengthy hospital stays or shelter placement.
-26 beds at 2 sites in Santa Rosa operated by Catholic Charities and funded in part by Providence in partnership with Kaiser Permanente, Sutter, and Partnership HealthPlan of California.
+Project Nightingale: Recuperative beds for unhoused and medically vulnerable discharged patients as an alternative to medically unnecessary hospital stays or shelter placement.
+38 Respite beds at the new Caritas Center located in Santa Rosa, operated by Catholic Charities and funded in part by Providence in partnership with Kaiser Permanente, Sutter, and Partnership HealthPlan of California.

-Committee on the Shelterless (COTS) Recuperative Beds: Recuperative beds for unhoused and medically vulnerable discharged patients as an alternative to lengthy hospital stays or shelter placement.
-6 beds at COTS Mary Isaak Center shelter site in Petaluma operated by COTS and funded, in part, by Providence in partnership with Kaiser Permanente.
+Committee on the Shelterless (COTS) Recuperative Beds: Recuperative beds for unhoused and medically vulnerable discharged patients as an alternative to medically unnecessary hospital stays or shelter placement.
+6 beds at COTS Mary Isaak Center shelter site in Petaluma operated by COTS and funded by Providence CHI.

-COTS Permanent Supportive Housing (PSH): Providence CHI financially supports 11 PSH units embedded in COTS' Mary Isaak Center for chronically homeless, high utilizers of emergency services.
-In addition, CHI financially supports a full time Case Manager dedicated to these 11 individuals.
+COTS Permanent Supportive Housing (PSH): Providence CHI financially supports 11 PSH units embedded in COTS' Mary Isaak Center for chronically homeless In addition, CHI financially supports a full-time Case Manager dedicated to these 11 individuals, providing access to health care, community resources and reducing the need for avoidable emergency room utilization.